Abillash-T/NBA-playoff-impact-model/README.md

 # Project Objective

-To estimate the probability that a team will make a deep playoff run (Conference Finals or beyond) based on regular-season efficiency metrics and top player performance.
+To estimate the probability that a team will make at least make the conference finals based on regular-season efficiency metrics and top player performance.

-A deep playoff run is defined as reaching:
-- Conference Finals
-- NBA Finals
-- NBA Champion

 # Feature Selection